nodejs/node/doc/api/path.md

 added: v0.11.15
 -->

-The `path.posix' property provides access to POSIX specific implementations of the `path` methods.
+The `path.posix` property provides access to POSIX specific implementations of the `path` methods.

 ## path.relative(from, to)